 Here’s an example of a completed exercise.

-This exercise will go into the Writing section of the Writer’s Notebook or in your Layers of Learning notebook if it is about one of the subjects you are learning about from a unit.
+This exercise will go into the Journal section of your Writer’s Notebook or in your Layers of Learning notebook if it is about one of the subjects you are learning about from a unit.